dhh1128/codecraft.co/why.md

 <p style="padding:1em;border:solid 1px black;text-align:center;font-size:150%;background-color:#e8e8e8;font-weight:bold;line-height:160%;">I believe in making complex computing simple so the world can innovate and improve.</p>
 <strong>Testing My Answer</strong>

 What I like about this answer is that it ties back to my core values.
-I believe we have opportunities to do lots of good in the world--eradicating poverty and disease, advancing science, learning to understand and value one another better.
+I believe we have opportunities to do lots of good in the world &mdash; eradicating poverty and disease, advancing science, learning to understand and value one another better.
 And I believe an impediment to that is all the complexity we create and discover.
 Big data is hiding a lot of the insight that would let companies serve customers better.
 Number crunching supercomputers are needed to predict the weather better, to help predict crop yields in Bangladesh.
 And so on.

 Thus, if I can do my part to make really tough computing problems more tractable, I'm helping make the world a better place.